 Early Rising: What to Do When Your Child Wakes Up Too Early

-Every parent of a newborn dreams of the day when they put their baby to bed at 7:00pm or 8:00pm at night, and they'll sleep through.
-Some babies will, and others will wake up painfully early.
-If your child is getting up before 6:00am, then you probably have a problem with early rising.
+Every parent of a newborn dreams of the day when they can put their baby to bed at 7 or 8 p. m., and they'll sleep through the night.
+Some babies will, and others will wake up too early.
+If your baby is waking up too early, especially before 6 a. m., then you probably have a problem with early rising.
+Luckily, for most babies, early rising can be solved rather quickly once you find the root cause.
+Here are nine possibilities worth looking into.

 1. Rule out Medical Issues